Hacked-Mixed-Reality/MixedRealityQuadCompositor/README.md

 You can save some resources by ticking the clone option `Active Source` and then making your original Quad Output hidden.

+**IMPORTANT**: If you experience black seams between the foreground and background components, right click on the Foreground element, go to the `Blending Method` submenu and choose `sRGB Off`.

 ## Building from source

 Nothing exotic going on here, so this can be built using the scripts in the scripts folder.